-The Association has adopted all standards which became effective for the first time at 31 December 2021, the adoption of these standards has not caused any material adjustments to the reported financial position, performance or cash flow of the Association.
+The Association has adopted all standards which became effective for the first time at 31 December 2022, the adoption of these standards has not caused any material adjustments to the reported financial position, performance or cash flow of the Association.
+For the 2022 financial year, the application of AASB 1060 - Simplified Disclosures for For-Profit and Not-For-Profit Tier 2 Entities has resulted in changes to disclosure only.